S1attaro/Fighting-Illini/StatusReport.md

 ## Challenges

 **SIPRI's Excel file was hard to read in**

-When we first tried to load the SIPRI file it came out broken.
-The actual data does not start on row 1 because there are notes at the top, and rows for whole regions like "Eastern Europe" were mixed in with the country rows.
-We fixed it by writing a function that automatically finds the real header row and removes the regional rows before doing anything else.
+The data does not start on row 1 and region rows like "Eastern Europe" were mixed in with the country rows.
+We wrote a function that finds the real header row and removes the regional rows automatically.

-**Country names did not match between datasets**

-ACLED, SIPRI, and the World Bank all write some country names differently.
-ACLED says "Russia" but SIPRI says "Russian Federation" for example.
-When we merged on country name those rows would not line up.
-We compared the country lists from each dataset, found the ones that did not match, and fixed them with a few replacements in the cleaning step.
+**Country names did not match between datasets** ACLED, SIPRI, and the World Bank all write some country names differently.
+For example ACLED says "Russia" but SIPRI says "Russian Federation."
+We compared the country lists, found the mismatches, and fixed them with replacements in the cleaning step.

-**A lot of missing values in POPULATION_EXPOSURE**
+**Missing values in POPULATION_EXPOSURE**

-About 15,000 rows in ACLED were missing the `POPULATION_EXPOSURE` value.
-We think these are regions where ACLED just did not have an estimate rather than actual zero-exposure areas.
+About 15,000 rows in ACLED were missing this value.
 We filled them with 0 so we could still aggregate the column, but we are not using it as a main variable in our analysis.

 **SIPRI uses strange codes for missing data**

-SIPRI writes `...` or `xxx` in cells where data is missing or not reported.
-Pandas does not treat those as missing automatically so they were being read as text and breaking the numeric columns.
-We replaced all of those codes with NaN first and then converted the columns to numbers.
+SIPRI writes `...` or `xxx` instead of leaving cells blank.
+We replaced all of those with NaN before converting the columns to numbers.

 ---